 The type of storage you choose should be both functional and attractive in the workplace.
 Some key features to keep in mind include:

-• How frequently files will be filed (files which are rarely filed and rarely retrieved can be stored in storage boxes or more inexpensive vertical files)
+- How frequently files will be filed (files that are rarely filed and rarely retrieved can be stored in storage boxes or more inexpensive vertical files)

-Two key pieces will define you reception area:
+Two key pieces will define your reception area: